 -Mindfulness practice, meditation and mindful emotion coaching

 For those requiring urgent care:

-We recommend that individuals speak to their NHS or Private GP about ACE -related concerns and discuss how to integrate most promising healing practices for toxic stress into their self and family care.
+We recommend that individuals speak to their family Doctor (GP) about ACE -related concerns and discuss how to integrate most promising healing practices for toxic stress into their self and family care.
 EHCAP provides on line video coaching and plenty of free on line information.
 For urgent medical or psychiatric concerns call 999 or their local A&E for immediate assistance.
 Samaritans are available 24 hours a day on 116 123 (UK)

 The format for this quiz is based on work being done in the Center for Youth Wellness in San Francisco.
 We have registered with them and will share learning with them.